wq-yang/Weibo-Comment-Sentiment-Analyzer/README.md

 - Manual Test

-  Because Weibo API's initialization always needs authorization (user login and authorize to my app, to prevent abusing), it seems to be unable to test it automatically.
+  Because Weibo API's initialization always needs authorization (Weibo sends you a link, then user login and authorize to my app, redirect to a new website containing your authorization code, which is distinct for every login), it seems impossible to test it automatically.
 I tested several cases manually:

   - Normal test: get results.
   - Invalid Weibo API credentials: Error code 21324 in authorization page, prompt `Authorization failed...
 Input Y to try again...` after some input.